Risk factor: Deployed

 Snyk privacy policy© 2024 Snyk Limited | All product and company names and logos are trademarks of their respective owners.

-The Deployed risk factor is available only to Snyk AppRisk Pro users.
+The Deployed risk factor is available only for Snyk AppRisk Pro users.

 Any deployed code increases the risk of exploitation of your application and business.